Dos and Don'ts of a PhD Interview

 PhD Interview Questions: DON'Ts

-• Don’t try to pretend that you are someone you're not.
-We don’t like pretentiousness.
+Don’t try to pretend that you are someone you're not.
+We don’t like pretentiousness and can usually

-Our table of potential PhD interview questions should help you prepare
+Potential PhD interview questions to help you prepare

 Find your PERFECT POSTGRAD PROGRAM